oar-team/kameleon/README.md

     kameleon new my_test_recipe -t template_name

-Then build your new recipe
+Then build your new recipe with the build command:

     kameleon build my_test_recipe